Majapahit: Reign of Hayam Wuruk and Gajah Mada's conquest

 Hayam Wuruk, also known as Rajasanagara, ruled Majapahit in 1350–1389.
 During this period, Majapahit attained its peak with the help of the prime minister Gajah Mada.
 Under Gajah Mada's command (1313–1364), Majapahit conquered more territories and became the regional power.
-According to the Nagarakretagama, canto XIII and XIV mentioned several states in Sumatra, Malay Peninsula, Borneo, Sulawesi, Nusa Tenggara islands, Maluku, New Guinea, Mindanao, Sulu Archipelago, Luzon and some parts of the Visayas islands as under the Majapahit realm of power.
-The Hikayat Raja Pasai, a 14th-century Aceh chronicle describe a Majapahit naval invasion on Samudra Pasai in 1350.
+According to the Nagarakretagama, canto XIII and XIV mentioned several states in Sumatra, the Malay Peninsula, Borneo, Sulawesi, Nusa Tenggara islands, Maluku, New Guinea, Mindanao, Sulu Archipelago, Luzon and some parts of the Visayas islands as under the Majapahit realm of power.
+The Hikayat Raja Pasai, a 14th-century Aceh chronicle describe a Majapahit naval invasion on Samudera Pasai in 1350.
 The attacking force consisted of 400 large jong and an uncountable number of malangbang and kelulus.
 This expansion marked the greatest extent of Majapahit, making it one of the most influential empires in Indonesian history.
 It is considered a commercial trading empire in the civilisation of Asia.

 In 1355, Hayam Wuruk launched the third invasion of Dayak Ma'anyan kingdom of Nan Sarunai, which at the time was led by Raden Anyan or Datu Tatuyan Wulau Miharaja Papangkat Amas.
 This invasion was led by Ampu Jatmika from Kalingga, Kediri with his entourage which according to Hikayat Banjar included his advisor Aria Megatsari, general Tumenggung Tatah Jiwa, minister Wiramartas, punokawan Patih Baras, Patih Basi, Patih Luhu, dan Patih Dulu, and bodyguards Sang Panimba Segara, Sang Pembelah Batung, Sang Jampang Sasak, and Sang Pengeruntung 'Garuntung' Manau.
 Multiple battles happened with the first battle in April 1358; killed Majapahit soldiers were burned in Tambak Wasi.
 Nansarunai captain Jamuhala was also killed in this battle.
 While prince Jarang and prince Idong hid in Man near Tabalong-kiwa river.
 Nansarunai soldiers were concentrated in Pulau Kadap before the second battle happened in December 1362.
 Casualties from this second battle were buried in Tambak in Bayu Hinrang.
 In this war Raden Anyan was killed, speared by Mpu Nala, and buried in Banua Lawas.
-In its place, Ampu Jatmika founded a Hindu kingdom state Negara Dipa under Majapahit tributary, predecessor of Banjar.
+In its place, Ampu Jatmika founded a Hindu kingdom state, Negara Dipa under Majapahit tributary, predecessor of Banjar.
 While surviving Javanese, Dayak, Madurese, and Bugis soldiers, sailors, metalsmiths of this war settled in Amuntai, Alabio, and Nagara.
 These invasions were recorded in Dayak Ma'anyan poetry as Nansarunai Usak Jawa.